The Grand Explorer

 Day 4 – Glacier Boat Tour and options in Aoraki/Mount Cook National Park

 Today we have a full day to explore Aoraki/Mt Cook National Park.
-Some of New Zealand’s best alpine hikes are found here.
-Surrounded by the peaks where Sir Edmund Hillary honed his mountaineering skills before successfully summiting Mount Everest with Tenzing Norgay in 1953, you’ll want to explore for yourself.
-Mount Cook, or Aoraki “the Cloud Piercer” as named by the Maori people, stands proudly at its heart rising up to the imposing height of 3724 metres (over 12,000 feet).
-You have a choice of activities this morning including hiking, exploring the village or a glacier heli-hike for truly mind-blowing views.
-Whichever option you choose you won’t be disappointed.
-This afternoon a scenic glacier boat cruise takes us across the terminal lake to the ancient ice face of the Tasman Glacier, affording us incredible up-close views – keep your camera at the ready!
+Surrounded by the peaks where Sir Edmund Hillary honed his mountaineering skills before successfully summiting Mount Everest with Tenzing Norgay in 1953, this is one of our favourite locations to hike and explore.
+Mount Cook, or Aoraki “the Cloud Piercer” as named by the Maori people, stands proudly at the heart of the national park and rises to the imposing height of 3724 metres (over 12,000 feet).

 Tonight we stay at The Hermitage Hotel again*